microsoft/praxxis/getting_started.md

 and use ordinals to select settings.

 #####Telemetry
-to turn telemetry on and off, select telemetry from the list, and set the value to 1 for on, and 0 for off.
+to turn telemetry on and off, select telemetry from the list.
+Select the value to 1 for on, and 0 for off.
 #####URL
 this is the url of the storage pool.
 The default url is set to a SQL server instance, but it can be changed to anything.
 #####Host
 this is the IP of the host machine that you want to send data to.
 #####Username